Live DDIL edge demo / Foundry + CASK + local mesh

 Running right now on a Jetson Nano, three Raspberry Pis, and an iPad chest computer.

-• Survivable Replicated ledger, gossip, and Raft-style coordinator across all four nodes
+• Survivable Replicated ledger + Raft-style coordinator

 Working code path